-Chairman: Sir Guy Green
+Patron: Sir Guy Green

-Secretary: Scott Dawkins
+Chairman: Scott Dawkins

 The outcomes of the 2013 festival and strategic brand review and results of the 2013 economic impact study combined with the aspirations of a changing and evolving organisation, enabled Ten Days to develop a series of statements that position the organisation for its future prosperity.

 The positioning statements clearly articulate our market, product and purpose to focus and guide our staff, programming and our communication with stakeholders and the wider community.